emmercm/www/src/blog/installing-a-specific-version-of-helm.md

 That's it, that's the entire instructions.
 If you're interested in reproducing the "incompatible versions" error yourself, read on ahead.

-## Reproducing the error
+## Reproducing the incompatible version error

-All the CLI output here is from a computer running macOS Catalina, so your output may vary.
+_Note: all the CLI output here is from a computer running macOS Catalina, so your output may vary._

 First, check out "[Getting Started With minikube](/blog/getting-started-with-minikube)" to get `minikube` up and running on your system.